Need a shot of espresso? Always.

 What to order: Lavender latte with avocado toast for breakfast; smoked salmon B.L.T for lunch.

 What's unique: Ascension coffee turns into a wine bar and dinner spot at night.
 Any time of day, order the tres leches coffee cake; it's worth the splurge.

 Good to note: It also has locations in Plano and Frisco.

 Ascension cafes: 1621 Oak Lawn Ave., 200 Crescent Court, 1601 Elm St., and 1540 Munger Ave., Dallas.
 In the 'burbs: 6121 W. Park Blvd., Plano and 3625 The Star Blvd., Frisco. ascensiondallas.com.

 Boulangerie by Village Baking Co.

 What to order: A latte with any pastry; nobody's counting carbs!
-The chocolate croissant loaf and carrot cake are especially good.
+The chocolate croissant loaf and chocolate truffle cake are especially good.

 What's unique: Though Boulangerie makes for a good, quick stop for coffee and a pastry, it's also a sit-down, stay-a-while kind of place if it's lunchtime or dinnertime.
 The shop sells sandwiches, quiches and other hearty meal options.